 Where Are Google Chrome Saved Passwords

 Chrome saved passwords are automatically stored in Chrome web browser to help you recover a lost password to any online account if you forget one.
-Chrome users can easily retrieve a list of all usernames and passwords saved in their browser using any one of the methods described below.
+Google Chrome users can easily retrieve a list of all usernames and passwords saved in their browser using any one of the methods described below.
 If your Google account is synced across multiple devices you can open Chrome web browser on a laptop, tablet, or phone to find where your saved passwords are in Chrome.